appressoas/django_cradmin/docs/gettingstartedguide_part_two.rst

 CRadmin Instance
 ----------------
-In the folder `cradmin_instances` we create a new file which will hold the public instances of messages.
+In the folder ``cradmin_instances`` we create a new file which will hold the public instances of messages.
 I have named the file ``message_publicui_cradmin_instance.py``.
 To create a CRadmin instance which is public require no role nor any login.
-This may be not correct since we also have implemented the CRadmin authentication, so if you try to look at any page on localhost without being logged in, you will be promted to log in before gaining access to the page.
+This may not be correct since we also have implemented the CRadmin authentication, so if you try to look at any page on localhost without being logged in, you will be promted to log in before gaining access to the page.
 However, we will create a CRadmin instance which require neither log in nor a role.
 Beside this the CRadmin instance is just like the once we have created.